You’ve got a product you want to sell and everyone’s doing this online now so it must be easy, right?

 Download our marketing plan template

-- Platform – There are lots of e-commerce technologies on which to build an online store – but do you even need a platform or should you consider Ebay and Amazon first?
+- Platform – There are lots of e-commerce technologies on which to build an online store – but do you even need a platform or should you consider eBay and Amazon first?
 Will you use an “out of the box” package or will you go for bespoke?
 Will you buy a theme or have one made especially for you?
-Of course no package works “out of the box” for all the reasons below and some platforms can become very expensive to get a custom look for.
-There are a number of places offering cheap or even free themes but these can be difficult to install, painful to manage, or just be plain not suitable for your products.
+Do you have an existing website that you want to add the website to?
+Of course, no package works “out of the box” for all the reasons below and some platforms can become very expensive to get a custom look for.
+There are a number of places offering cheap or even free themes but these can be difficult to install, painful to manage, or just be plain, not suitable for your products.

 - Shipping – What shipping will you offer?
+How easy are your products to ship?
 Will there be next day delivery?
 Will you offer free delivery to customers who order over a certain amount?
 Will you accept returns on any products?
 Will you ship internationally or just to a single country?
 Do you want to exclude certain countries?
 Is your shipping and delivery policy clearly defined and transparent on your website for your customers to see?
-For some services you will even need to generate documentation from the site in order to ship anything at all, for example FedEx.
+Are you doing the shipping or does the platform need to get all the relevant details to a 3rd party?
+For some services, you will even need to generate documentation from the site in order to ship anything at all, for example, FedEx.
 And then if you want to offer onsite tracking for shipments this is something else to think about, not all services offer this.

 - Products – What type of product are you selling?
 How should they be presented?
 How do competing sites present their products?
-Obviously certain kinds of products should be presented in different ways, a store selling confectionery wants to present differently from a store selling boutique clothing … in turn they want to look different from a company selling the latest high tech gadgets.
+Do your products have an expiry date?
+Do you want your platform to manage stock control?
+Obviously, certain kinds of products should be presented in different ways, a store selling confectionery wants to present differently from a store selling boutique clothing … in turn, they want to look different from a company selling the latest high tech gadgets.

-- Selling – How will you reach your customers and how will you market your e-commerce website?
+- Selling – This is probably the most important piece of the jigsaw.
+If you build the best store in the world, it will fail if no one finds it.
+How will you reach your customers and how will you market your e-commerce website?
 If you’re a new store you need to find your point of difference.
-Why should potential customers buy from your store over any other online store selling the same or similar products?
+Why should potential customers buy from your store over any other online or traditional store selling the same or similar products?
 How will they find you?
-Will you advertise on pay per click (PPC) mediums or through social media?
-What about on other e-commerce sales channels such as Amazon or eBay?
+Will you advertise on pay per click (PPC) mediums, through social media or using traditional print-based advertising?
+What about other e-commerce sales channels such as Amazon or eBay?
 Will you run any concurrent marketing such as newsletters or offers?

 - Legal – Be aware that there are legal issues here too.
 It is a legal requirement to provide a full company name declaration and to provide clear terms & conditions, returns policies, etc. Ignorance of the law is no excuse and you should seek legal advice here.
 There are 4 main laws you should observe compliance to: The Electronic Commerce (EC Directive) Regulations 2002, The Data Protection Act 1998, The Distance Selling Act 2000 and the ICO Cookie Law.